Interactive Simulations with JSPlotly

 Suggestion:

 1. Run the application ("add plot").
-Note that the value of ‘nH’ for the Hill constant is "1," meaning there is no cooperativity effect.
+See that the value of "nH" of the Hill constant is "1", that is, without cooperativity effect.

 Context:

-Some physiological or pathological conditions can alter the binding affinity of oxygen to hemoglobin, such as temperature, certain metabolites (2,3-BPG), and the hydrogen ion content of the solution.
+Some physiological or pathological conditions can alter the binding affinity of oxygen with hemoglobin, such as temperature, some metabolites (2,3-BPG), and the hydrogen ion content of the solution.

 Equation: